e271828e/Flight.jl/docs/notes/design/framework_spec.md

 code pays nanoseconds on top of the dynamic dispatch it already bought.)

-**The names are the pairing; field order carries no semantics.** `Expected`'s order is an internal fact — derived from `output_types`, stage-filtered, auto-published names removed, an order no single declaration shows the author — and the author never reproduces it: a return spelling the right names at the right types conforms in any order, `(; P = M*ω, M_shaft = M)` and `(; M_shaft = M, P = M*ω)` being the same return.
-This is the general rule at every author↔framework `NamedTuple` [seam](#g-seam) ([§14.7][s14-7] states it for the trim problem's decisions and residuals), and it is what downstream consumption already assumes: the scatter writes each returned field into its own *named* cell ([§4.3][s4-3]), so order-sensitivity in the check would be incidental strictness rather than protection.
-The canonicalizing reorder costs nothing: a compile-time permutation of an already-typed value — register shuffling SROA deletes — folding exactly where the test folds, so the economics (row 53) hold — one whole-type test, never per-field checks — and the canary ([§7.5][s7-5]) verifies the fold empirically rather than by assertion.
+**The names are the pairing; field order carries no semantics.** `Expected`'s order is an internal fact — derived from `output_types`, stage-filtered, auto-published names removed, an order no single declaration shows the author.
+The author never reproduces it: a return spelling the right names at the right types conforms in any order. `(; P = M*ω, M_shaft = M)` and `(; M_shaft = M, P = M*ω)` are the same return.
+This is the general rule at every author↔framework `NamedTuple` [seam](#g-seam) ([§14.7][s14-7] states it for the trim problem's decisions and residuals).
+It is also what downstream consumption already assumes: the scatter writes each returned field into its own *named* cell ([§4.3][s4-3]).
+Order-sensitivity in the check would therefore be incidental strictness rather than protection.
+The canonicalizing reorder costs nothing: it is a compile-time permutation of an already-typed value, register shuffling SROA deletes.
+It folds exactly where the test folds, so the economics (row 53) hold — one whole-type test, never per-field checks.
+The canary ([§7.5][s7-5]) verifies the fold empirically rather than by assertion.
 What is an error is a key-set mismatch or a per-field type mismatch, reported by the [payload](#g-payload) below.
 A permutation is not an error at all — which is equally why that diff never has to express one.

 **Exact match at nominal; embed-accept at declared-`T` leaves.** At the nominal activation — the only one that ever runs in real time — the check